brady-dfir/VIPER-ids/README.md

 # VIPER

 ## Overview
 VIPER is a lightweight Intrusion Detection System (IDS) built with python using Scapy.
-VIPER can detect the following events: port scans, SYN floods, suspicous DNS queries, and known malicious IPs.
+VIPER can detect the following events: port scans, SYN floods, suspicious DNS queries, and known malicious IPs.
 Alerts are printed to the console and saved to a log file in the following format:

 2026-03-14 09:21:03 [ALERT] Possible port scan from 192.168.1.55